nodejs/node/README.md

 `B9E2F5981AA6E0CD28160D9FF13993A75599653C`

-To avoid nuances involved in verification of a sub-key possibly used to sign a release, it is advised to import the full set of trusted release keys (rather than an individual key used to sign a release):
+To avoid nuances involved in verification of a sub-key possibly used to sign a release, import the full set of trusted release keys:

 ```shell
 gpg --keyserver pool.sks-keyservers.net --recv-keys 4ED778F539E3634C779C87C6D7062848A1AB005C